burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * In C98/C99, the `enum` type is a synonym for integer with type `int`.
 * Unlike C98/C99, the C++ language treats each enumerated type as a specific type and from integers as well.

-In reality, that underlying type for C++ has some underlying integer type to store values, but it has not been specified.
+In reality, that underlying type for C++ for implementing `enum` has some underlying integer type to store values, but it has not been specified by the language.

 Starting from C++11 now we have two types of `enum`: